-The Water Services Development Plan (WSDP) 2014/15 is attached as Annexure 1 to the IDP.
-A WSDP review will be done for 2016/17 and the draft is to be submitted to Council in May 2016.
+The Water Services Development Plan (WSDP) 2016/17 is attached as Annexure 1 to the IDP.

 CHAPTER 4: STRATEGIC DIRECTIVES

 The main planning documents for water services are:

 - The Water Services Development Plan 2014/15 (review for 2016/17 in progress) - The Water Master Plan as revised with the development of the Growth Management Strategy (GMS), June 2012 (Review in progress) - Comprehensive Bulk Infrastructure Master Plan (Water and Sanitation) November 2010, - Water Services Asset Register, and - Water Services Audit Report 2014/15.